Looking for a KA2 Partner?

 Description of project: According to the University of Oxford, thousands of people have decided to learn or continue learning one of the most marketable skills for employment: foreign language.
 The LFLO project intends to help increase their employability with foreign language skills.
 The aim of the Learning Foreign Languages Online project is to make it easier for adult and self-directed language learners to learn a foreign language online.

-Project partners have developed 2 innovative products/intellectual outputs which aim to encourage self-directed learners to understand how foreign languages are learned and how to effectively engage available online materials to support their learning journey.
-The products have been assesed by a team of language experts and have been compiled into a project website.
+Project partners have developed 2 innovative products/intellectual outputs that aim to encourage self-directed learners to understand how foreign languages are learned and how to engage available online materials to support their learning journey effectively.
+The products have been assessed by a team of language experts and have been compiled into a project website.

 Compilation of Open Educational Resources (OERs)